universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 # Database Models

-For our TodoList application, we want to be able to store the items in our list in our database, lets create a new model to represent the items in our list.
-Or as TypeORM calls it, an entity.
+For our TodoList application, we want to be able to store the items in our list in our database.
+Let's create a new model to represent the items in our list, or as TypeORM calls it, an entity.

 ## Create a new entity

-Core typeorm provide the same functionality as the typeorm package cli, lets use the entity generator to create a new entity for our TodoItem.
+core-typeorm provides the same functionality as the TypeORM package CLI.
+Let's use the entity generator to create a new entity for our TodoItem.

 ```bash
 ucore exec typeorm entity:create --name TodoItem